barabarinov/telegram_bot/README.md

 ---

-## Calculation of expenses and income
+## Calculation of expenses and incomes

 ---
 To install requirements run: